raditzlawliet/kendoparser/README.md

 - Extendable & hookable operator handler
 - Extendable & hookable database driver (MySQL, SQL, Oracle)

+## Current Limitation!
+- Only working for eaciit/dbox package
+- Only working for MongoDB

 ## Getting Started
 Easy to use like title said